PhurinutR/twitter-sentiment-analysis/model5/README.md

 A comprehensive example is provided in `test_load.py`, which also provides the classification prediction ability using scikit-learn libraries.

 # Testing files if you are interested...
-This part simply documented the approaches that I have implemented in a Notebook format.
-They are now used for testing purpose, but if you are interested on how the TF-IDF and Naive Bayes mechanics work, you may check them out in the `model5/Test Notebooks` directory.
+The folder `test-notebooks` contains the approaches that I have implemented in a Jupyter Notebook format.
+They are not used in the main implementation, but rather used for testing purpose.
+But if you are interested on how the TF-IDF and Naive Bayes mechanics work, you may check them out in that directory.